 The items below are the absolute, necessary components you need in your kit.
 As a complete beginner, they are the items you “must” buy first before you can even get started.
 For anyone stepping up in skill level, these are the items you want to upgrade first.

 When you are stepping up in skill, you want to aim for a natural hair Sable Brush set.
-Rosemary & Co offer some incredible brushes with their Series 22/33, arguably on par with the more Popular Winsor & Newton Series 7 (at only a third the price).
+Artis Opus offers some incredible brushes with their Series S, M & D sets, arguably on par with the more popular Winsor & Newton Series 7

 There are various brands.
 Games Workshop’s Citadel paint range is by part the most popular and great for the beginner, especially as Games Workshop provide a slew of Tutorial videos showing how to use these paints, you just need to get the paints and copy.
 Other ranges such as Army Painter and Privateer Press are also great considerations.
 The most lauded range is Vallejo who provide various series of Miniature paints or Airbrush Equivalents.